guilhemmarchand/trackme/docs/userguide.rst

 **Tags are available for data sources monitoring only.**

-**Tags are keywords which can be defined per data source, tags provide filtering options to group multiple data sources based on custom criterias.**
+**Tags are keywords that can be defined per data source, this feature provides additional filtering options to group multiple data sources based on any custom criterias.**

 .. image:: img/tags_img001.png
    :alt: tags_img001.png
    :align: center

-**Tags can be useful to group data sources based on your custom criterias, for instance you may want to tag data sources containing PII data such that data sources matching this criteria can be filtered on easily:**
+**For instance, you may want to tag data sources containing PII data, such that data sources matching this criteria can be filtered on easily in the main TrackMe UI:**

 .. image:: img/tags_filter.png
    :alt: tags_filter.png